user-of-github/BSUIR_Labs_Data-models-and-database-management-systems/5_semester/LR1/Readme.md

 ## Data requirements

 * #### Sanatorium Resorts
     Our network has several resorts.
 Every one has its one almost unique atmosphere with nature features.
 Each sanatorium has its _address_, _phone number_ as well as _employees_ and of course our dear _vacationers_.
-And also _rooms_, _medical procedures_, _entertainment options_ and _equipment stuff_,  I guess :)
+And also _rooms_, _medical procedures_, _entertainment options_ and _equipment stuff_,  I guess :).
+And _events_

 * #### Rooms
     Every room has its link to _sanatorium_, its _description_,  _number_, _type_ (number of people to live there) and _current status_ (free or occupied by one/several _vacationers_)